crownstone/bluenet/docs/PROTOCOL.md

 Value | Name| Description
 --- | --- | ---
 0 | Triggered switchcraft | Last samples that triggered switchcraft.
-Has 3 lists of subsequent voltage samples (index 0 is the first list).
+Has N lists of subsequent voltage samples (index 0 is the first list).
 You can assume the time between the last sample of the first list and the first sample of the second list is equal to sample interval.
+Keep reading the next index until you get result code WRONG_PARAMETER.
 1 | Non-triggered switchcraft | Last samples that almost triggered switchcraft.
-Has 3 lists of subsequent voltage samples (index 0 is the first list).
+Has N lists of subsequent voltage samples (index 0 is the first list).
 You can assume the time between the last sample of the first list and the first sample of the second list is equal to sample interval.
+Keep reading the next index until you get result code WRONG_PARAMETER.
 2 | Now filtered | Last sampled values, after smoothing.
 Has 2 lists: index 0 for voltage, index 1 for current.
 3 | Now unfiltered | Last sampled values, before smoothing.
 Has 2 lists: index 0 for voltage, index 1 for current.
 4 | Soft fuse | Last samples that triggered a soft fuse.
 Has 1 list: index 0 for current.